bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

 ---
 Recently we dove into the subject of hyperlocal data and how it can help your vehicle sharing business to maximize fleet capacity and [to boost revenue](https://www.wundermobility.com/blog/how-to-maximize-your-fleet-and-boost-revenue-with-hyperlocal-data.html).
 We talked to the experts on the subject: [Aditi Sinha](https://www.linkedin.com/in/aditi-sinha-6b774ba9/) and [Saahil Sachdeva](https://www.linkedin.com/in/saahil-sachdeva/) from [Locale.ai](https://www.locale.ai/?utm_source=wunder&utm_medium=inbound&utm_campaign=interview), who are partners on the [Wunder Marketplace](https://www.wundermobility.com/marketplace).

-In this article, we spoke to Aditi and Saahil to dive deeper into what Locale does, to see what problems hyperlocal insights solve for mobility companies and other businesses with moving assets, and to look at the future of the location analytics market (spoiler: it’s expected to grow by 13% by 2027).
+In this article, we spoke to Aditi to dive deeper into what Locale does, to see what problems hyperlocal insights solve for mobility companies and other businesses with moving assets, and to look at the future of the location analytics market (spoiler: it’s expected to grow by 13% by 2027).

 ## What was the idea or story that prompted you to launch Locale?